-- 6.1 Intended use.
-The oils covered by this specification is intended for use in the preservation of enclosed systems where the volatile components will provide protection above the oil level.
+6.1 Intended use.
+The oils covered by this specification are intended for use in the preservation of enclosed systems where the volatile components will provide protection above the oil level.
 It can also be effectively used as a contact preservative.
 This material is not to be used in the preservation of any engine or vehicle fuel system (including fuel tanks) or other fuel storage tanks.
 It is not intended for use as an operational preservative oil and should not be used in applications where elastomeric components are present.
 It is not effective unless an adequate reservoir of oil can be maintained.
 A minimum of 5 liters (L) of grade 1 or 8.4 L of grade 2 oil should be used for each cubic meter (1,000 L) of volume to be protected (U.S. customary equivalents: 5 fluids ounces of grade 1 or 8 fluid ounces of grade 2 for each cubic foot of volume).
-The oil is considered military unique, as it provides protection and preservation of non-wetted surface with volatile components in addition to preservation by direct contact, for which there is no commercial equivalent. - 6.2 Acquisition requirements.
-Acquisition documents must specify the following: - a.
+The oil is considered military unique, as it provides protection and preservation of non-wetted surface with volatile components in addition to preservation by direct contact, for which there is no commercial equivalent.

+6.2 Acquisition requirements.
+Acquisition documents must specify the following:

+- a.
 Title, number, and date of this specification. - b.
 Grade of oil required (see 1.2.1). - c.
-Issue of DoDISS to be cited in the solicitation, and if required, the specific issue of individual documents referenced (see 2.2.1 and 2.3). - d.
+If required, the specific issue of individual documents referenced (see 2.2.1, 2.2.2 and 2.3). - d.
 If first article testing is required (see 3.1 and 4.1). - e.
 Location of verification testing (see 4.1). - f.
-Packaging requirements (see 5.1). - 6.3 Compatibility.
+If alternative verification methods are available (see 4.2.1). - g.
+Packaging requirements (see 5.1).

+6.3 Compatibility.
 The blending of different manufacturers' volatile corrosion inhibited oils procured by this specification is not recommended.
-The permissible variation in chemical composition of several manufacturers might cause serious compatibility problems. - 6.4 First article inspection.
-Information and instruction regarding first article inspection under this specification may be obtained from the following activity: Fuels and Lubricants Team, AMSTA-TR-D/210, U.S. Army Tank-automotive and Armaments Command, Warren, Michigan 48397-5000. - 6.5 Part identifying number (PIN).
-Oils furnished under this performance specification are identified by a PIN consisting of; a "M" prefix and specification number, a single digit "Dash Number" which indicates the viscosity grade of the oil.
+The permissible variation in chemical composition of several manufacturers might cause serious compatibility problems.

+6.4 First article inspection.
+Information and instruction regarding first article inspection under this specification may be obtained from the following activity: Fuels and Lubricants Team, AMSTA-TR-D/210, U.S. Army Tank-automotive and Armaments Command, Warren, Michigan 48397-5000.